abelcarreras/gromorg/README.md

 GroMorG
 =======

 A python tool to automate the calculation of MD simulations of small organic molecules using gromacs.
+Online documentation is available at https://gromorg.readthedocs.io/

 Features
 --------